Slackadays/Clipboard/README.md

 <br>

-The Clipboard project is a _ridonkulously_ easy-to-use data remembrance tool with tons of useful features and absolutely _gorgeous_ eye candy.
+The Clipboard project is a _ridonkulously_ easy-to-use data remembrance tool with oodles of useful features and absolutely _gorgeous_ eye candy.

 That's underselling it a bit.